-- Rinse rhubarb and cut into small half inch chunks, place into a small pan, pour in the water, then stir in the sugar.
+- Preparing the Rhubarb: Rinse rhubarb and cut into small half inch chunks, place into a small pan, pour in the water, then stir in the sugar.
 Simmer rhubarb on stove on very, very low heat around a half hour or longer until tender, and easily mashed.
-Alternatively bake rhubarb in a 350 degree preheated oven around thirty minutes or longer until rhubarb is tender and easily mashed.
+Alternatively stir the water and sugar with the rhubarb into a gratin dish, cover with aluminum foil and bake rhubarb in a 350 degree preheated oven around thirty minutes or longer until rhubarb is tender and easily mashed.

-- Around twenty minutes into simmering or baking the rhubarb, stir in the chopped strawberry pieces, cook until the strawberries blend well between the rhubarb.
+- Preparing the Rhubarb Strawberry Mixture: Around twenty minutes into simmering or baking the rhubarb, stir in the chopped strawberry pieces, cook until the strawberries blend well between the rhubarb around 3-5 minutes.
 Stir in the cornstarch and cook a bit longer until thickened.
-Remove from heat, cool.
+Remove from heat and cool down

-- Preheat oven to 350 degrees.
-Roll out puff pastry to fit the size of tart pan then snuggle in.
+- Assembling the Rhubarb Strawberry Tart: Preheat oven to 350 degrees.
+Roll out puff pastry to fit the size of a tart pan then set and snuggle in.
 Spread some strawberry rhubarb mixture evenly across the puff pastry.
-Place tart pan onto a baking sheet and bake in oven for around twenty-five minutes, more or less until puff pastry is golden brown all over.
-After the puff pastry has been baking about ten minutes, heat water with sugar in a small pan on low heat until dissolved, then sprinkle in the cornstarch.
-Gently add in the strawberry halves and fold through to coat the berries for a shiny, sweet finish.
-Remove tart from oven, let cool to the touch before lifting tart out of the tart pan lining and placing onto a platter.
-Remove strawberries from the sugar water one at a time topping the tart evenly.
-Garnish with pieces of fresh mint.
+Place tart pan onto a parchment lined baking sheet and bake in oven for around twenty-five minutes, more or less until puff pastry is golden brown all over